Pan fried or seared halibut fillet served with clams and samphire cooked in butter & white wine, fancy food that is incredibly easy to cook!

 Pan Seared Halibut Fillet with Clams

-For all of my love for curries balancing loads of complex flavours or complex pies, this recipe embraces my favourite way of cooking.
+For all of my love for curries, balancing loads of complex flavours or technically tricky pies, this recipe embraces my favourite way of cooking.

 A few beautiful ingredients, cooked quickly but carefully to create a jaw-dropping but surprisingly easy meal.